Our Residents’ Annual Report reflects on the last 12 months, but also on our response to coronavirus.

 Throughout the year, we continued delivering one of the UK’s largest social investment programmes, investing £150m to create vibrant communities through a range of community schemes and regeneration projects.

 We helped tackle the national housing shortage by completing 2,101 new homes – 86% for affordable tenures.
 And we invested £83m improving existing homes through planned improvement schemes.
+We also spent £188m on repairs and maintenance.

 We’re also proud to manage support services helping the personal wellbeing of the most vulnerable people in our society.
 In the last year, we addressed the needs of more than 3,300 people.